 1775 NATIONAL DAY OF HUMILIATION, FASTING, AND PRAYER

 Our Founding Fathers were men of great faith, as shown in early American writings.
 One such document is the Proclamation of the National Day of Humiliation, Fasting, and Prayer of the Second Continental Congress of June 12, 1775, setting aside July 20, 1775 for such a day.
 This Proclamation was issued shortly after the Battles of Lexington and Concord, when the War of American Independence had just begun.
 This was the first National Day of Prayer, the second being May 17, 1776.
-Note the conciliatory language towards Britain as compared to the Second National Day.
+Note the conciliatory language towards Britain as compared to the Second National Day of Prayer.
 This document is published in the Journals of the Continental Congress, and signed by John Hancock, President of the Congress, and affirmed by Charles Thomson, Secretary.
 Our Christian heritage is clearly evident in this Proclamation.

 As the great Governor of the World, by his supreme and universal Providence, not only conducts the course of nature with unerring wisdom and rectitude, but frequently influences the minds of men to serve the wise and gracious purposes of his providential government; and it being, at all times, our indispensible duty devoutly to acknowledge his superintending providence, especially in times of impending danger and public calamity, to reverence and adore his immutable justice as well as to implore his merciful interposition for our deliverance: